SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 #### Generated Error Message

 If no error message is explicitly defined, `OpaBuilder` generates an error message when calling `build()`.
-The message consists of the `controlType` and `id` properties as well as well as the number of any additional matchers.
+The message consists of the `controlType` and `id` properties as well as the number of any additional matchers.
 A generated `errorMessage` can look like this:

 ``` js
 sap.m.Button#myButton with 1 additional matcher(s) not found